-Interview with the curator Anna-Lena Werner
+Interview by Anna-Lena Werner for artfridge

 Having grown up in Austria and studied art in Paris and Vienna, the installation and sound artist Miriam Hamann reacts to her respective, direct urban surroundings and employs the inspiration to form minimalist, re-contextualised works.
 Air ducts, light bulbs, light switches, steel and concrete are repetitive materials that she frequently relocates.
 While currently spending time at the TITANIK residency for sound-based art practices in Finland, she recently moved to Berlin and continues capturing forms and sounds found in industrial design and every-day life in her sketchbook.
 In an interview we spoke about the tradition of minimalism, about the beauty in urban landscapes and her participation in the current group show "New Skin for the Old Ceremony" at the project space DZIALDOV in Berlin.

 Read the full interview here: